M62 Crash: Three lanes shut and major traffic disruption near Brighouse junction 25

-There are now long delays for traffic with 15 miles of congestion, and delays of two hours above normal journey times, according to National Highways: Yorkshire.
+There are now long delays for traffic with eight miles of slow moving traffic, and delays of over an hours above normal journey times, according to National Highways: Yorkshire.

-West Yorkshire Police and Yorkshire Ambulance Service (YAS) are at the scene.
+A spokesperson for West Yorkshire Police had said: “Emergency services are at the scene of a road traffic collision on the westbound M62 near to Junction 25.

 Most Popular

-Note: Update: All lanes re-opened after a woman was taken to hospital after a crash on M62 near Brighouse